grigorijk/katacoda-test-1/cnb-labs/lab-04/step1.md

 Docker container is created from the application build outcome, using `Dockerfile` as image definition

-1. Create `Dockerfile` as per following definition:
+1. Switch to IDE tab and create `Dockerfile` as per following definition:

     <pre class="file hljs docker"  data-filename="Dockerfile" data-target="replace">
     FROM node:10